enmumne/Grumpy-Bear/README.md

 + no Fastcraft or Optifine
 + updated mods, but no other changes

 It should import and run with PolyMC/Prism, but you need to point it to your local Java 21 version.

-Since it's a copy of my own instance, you should redirect it to your local Java 21 copy.
 My Java flags work with GraalVM.

 I'm using Oracle official release:
 https://www.oracle.com/java/technologies/downloads/#graalvmjava21-windows